caltr98/CAVS/README.md

    cd CAVS
    ```
 2. **Add Your OpenAI API Key**
    To use the OpenAI service, you need to provide your own OpenAI API key.
-Create a file named openai_api_key.txt in the
-   keyLLMService directory and add your API key to this file:
+Create a file named openai_api_key.txt in the keyLLMService directory and add your API key to this file:

   ```bash
   echo "your_openai_api_key_here" > keyLLMService/openai_api_key.txt
   ```
 Replace your_openai_api_key_here with your actual OpenAI API key.

 ### RUN
 Run with Docker Compose

 Start the service using Docker Compose:
   ```bash
   docker-compose up
   ```
 This command will build and start all the CAVS composing microservices using Docker.
+Then connect to the Web App at localhost:3000

+# Usage
+Refer to CAVSVisualGuideAndArchitecture.pdf file for an overview of the architecture and a tutorial on the usage of the WebApp